Nuitka/Nuitka/Developer_Manual.rst

 ``CONSTRAINT_ERROR`` exceptions, for data structures with validity indicators, where in other languages, I need to check myself.

+_`5`:: One can use a C++03 compiler as a C11 compiler for the largest part, e.g. with MSVC.

-The *decision for C* is ultimately:
+The *decision for C11* is ultimately:

 * for portability
 * for language knowledge